cpu007/Fast-Radix-Sort/README.md

 # Fast-Radix-Sort
 A small and fast implementation of radix sort for integers in c++.
+Warning Uses C++11 Features!!!

 The cpp file provided is a simple c++ implementation of the popular radix sort algorithm, using bit-shifting and bit-masking to speed up